Both sets of questions are completely different and separate from each other.

 The ABPI Code of Practice Clause 16.3 states that representatives must take an appropriate examination (this includes disease area units) within their first year of employment as a representative and must pass it within two years.
 This time limit does not apply to candidates not currently employed in the promotion of medicines to prescribers.
 If you have any queries about your individual circumstances, contact the PMCPA.

-The total cost of ordering both volumes of learning materials and both mandatory and optional units is therefore £1295.40
+The total cost of ordering both types of learning materials and both mandatory and optional units is therefore £1379.00 + VAT (course enrolment pre-1 May 2025/4 mandatory unit model) or £1521.00 + VAT (course enrolment post-1 May 2025/5 mandatory unit model) (excluding hard copy Learning Manuals).

 You will need to contact the Exams department on 020 7930 3477 to ask for your qualification registration to be changed.